December 6, 1984: The day Sukova prevented Navratilova from completing the calendar-year Grand Slam

 • Helena Sukova: Czech teenager on the rise

 Helena Sukova, whose mother, Vera, had finished runner-up at Wimbledon in 1962, was born in 1965.
 She made her Grand Slam debut at the 1981 Australian Open, making her way out of the qualifying event into the third round, where she was defeated by Hana Mandlikova (6-2, 6-1).
-She claimed her first title in 1982 in Newpor, defeating Pat Medrado in the final (6-2, 6-7, 6-0), and in 1984, she obtained her first breakthrough result in a Major tournament, reaching the quarter-finals at the US Open (lost to Martina Navratilova, 6-3, 6-3).
-At the start of the 1984 Australian Open (which, at the time, was being held in December and was the last Grand Slam of the year), she was ranked No 10 in the world.
+She claimed her first title in 1982 in Newport, defeating Pat Medrado in the final (6-2, 6-7, 6-0), and in 1984, she obtained her first breakthrough result in a Major tournament, reaching the quarter-finals at the US Open (lost to Martina Navratilova, 6-3, 6-3).
+At the start of the 1984 Australian Open (which, at the time, was being held in December and was the final Grand Slam of the season), she was ranked No 10 in the world.

 • Martina Navratilova: the undisputed best